-- If there is no tape in the drive, the drive firmware reboots the drive and begins the power-on self-test sequence. - If there is a tape in the drive, the drive ignores all outstanding SCSI commands, ejects the tape, reboots, and begins the Power On Self Test sequence.
+- If there is no tape in the drive, the drive firmware reboots the drive and begins the power-on self-test sequence. - If there is a tape in the drive, the drive ignores all outstanding SCSI commands, ejects the tape, reboots, and begins the Power-On-Self-Test sequence.

-If the procedures above do not eject the cartridge from the drive, you may need to remove the cartridge manually, see Problems During Backup/ Restore Operations.
+If the procedures above do not eject the cartridge from the drive, you may need to remove the cartridge manually, as described under Manually Removing a Cartridge on www.quantum.com/support.